jonhadfield/easeprobe/docs/CONTRIBUTING.md

     * update the README accordingly
 * If you introduced new files make sure to include the license on top of each new `.go` file.
 Running `resources/scripts/copyright.sh` will do that for you

-## How EaseProbe Works
+## How GuardianProbe Works
-Basically, the EaseProbe have the following major code organization.
+Basically, the GuardianProbe have the following major code organization.

 ### 1) Probe